DragonSpit/HPCsharp/README.md

 - Two higher precision floating-point summation options, reducing error from ***O***(eN) downto ***O***(elgN) without reduction in performance, and ***O***(e), with slight performance reduction.
 Implements pairwise and Kahan/Neumaier summation algorithms
 - Implements many algorithms using multi-core and data parallel SIMD/SSE processor instructions
-- Summation of BigInteger array single and multi-core
+- Summation of BigInteger array: single and multi-core
-- Fast summation at full accuracy of ulong[] array to Decimal and BigInteger: SIMD/SSE and multi-core
+- Fast summation at full accuracy of ulong[] array to Decimal and BigInteger: SIMD/SSE, single and multi-core

 The table below compares performance (in Giga/second) of Linq.AsParallel().Sum() and HPCsharp.SumSsePar().